 In the same Community category, you can also get valuable demographic insights into your Instagram audience, such as age and gender, languages spoken by your followers, and, of course, your followers’ location.
 This could be particularly important if you need to breakdown your followers for location-targeted campaigns.

 Admittedly, engagement is the second most talked about Instagram stat after followers’ growth.
 Monitoring your engagement rates per types of posts is essential if you want to understand your community better and figure out what is it that they really prefer seeing in their feeds.
-If you go to Analytics → Engagement, you’ll get a massive overview of your likes, comments, saves, views (in case you ever post videos), average engagement rate history, impact of Instagram filters on engagement, average love rate and talk rate per post (i.e. number of likes OR comments divided by the number of followers at the time of the post).
+If you go to Analytics → Engagement, you’ll get a massive overview of your likes, comments, saves, views (for videos), and even your average engagement rate history.

 1.3.
 Reach & Impressions

 How many people do you reach with your posts?
-What’s the number of impressions you make per user?
+What’s the highest number of impressions you’ve ever achieved?
 What type of content gets you more reach, and which particular posts are most successful at it?

 All those questions answered in one tab: Analytics → Reach.